violaberg/dating-app/README.md

 *   **Superficiality:**  Overemphasis on physical appearance, leading to shallow connections.
 *   **Safety Concerns:** Insufficient verification and safety protocols, exposing users to risks.
-*   **Lack of Inclusivity:**  Not catering to the diverse needs and preferences of all users, particularly the LGBTQ+ community.
+*   **Lack of Inclusivity:**  Not catering to the diverse needs and preferences of all users.
 *   **Ineffective Matching:**  Poorly designed algorithms that result in mismatched connections and user dissatisfaction.
 *   **Poor User Experience:** Confusing interfaces and difficult navigation, hindering the overall experience.